MnemoSemiotic/a-smarter-flashcard/README.md

 --------------------------------------------------------------------------------
 ### **GOALS:**
 - Clean flash card pool in a way that can be generalized to new card content
-- Topic Model so as to enable simple similarity selection in an application
+- Topic Model so as to enable simple similarity selection in a future application
 - Discuss discerning strong and weak subjects for a user
   - How to deliver the most "helpful" study materials
   - Associative Database --> Extrapolative Learning